 The anti-piracy group claimed that an amount of £52 million in Hollywood revenues was “put at risk”.
 Following the “Newton hearing” last month, each of the five men admitted causing losses of around £1 million to the industry, more than £5 million in total.
 Sentencing for the five pirates was carried out by Wolverhampton Crown Court Judge Nicolas Webb.

 This was FACT’s most aggressive private prosecution to date and it certainly delivered remarkable results.
 FACT Director General, Kieron Sharp said "Today’s sentencing is a great success for FACT as it marks the first time a release group has been criminally prosecuted.
 Rafiq, Baker, Reid, Cooper and Hemming were all aware that they were engaging in criminal activity.
-Their actions have now cost them their liberty."
+Their actions have now cost them their liberty".

-These cases in particular show that an effort in ernest is at last being enforced in the United Kingdom achieve convictions for illegal downloading and distribution of films on the internet.
+These cases in particular show that an effort in earnest is at last being enforced in the United Kingdom achieve convictions for illegal downloading and distribution of films on the internet.
 TorrentFreak was informed by a source very close to the case that the sentences would have been greater if the pirates had not pleaded guilty early.
 And as Judge Sharp commented, "The result of this case sends out a serious message to anyone engaging in online piracy to think twice or face getting caught, prosecuted and sent to prison."